upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 ### CONVEYER BELT

-Once the current command card has been acted upon, for all robots, if a robot is sitting on a CONVEYER BELT (i.e., a line of Aces) it is moved one position along the belt (towards the top of the Aces, which, unlike the court and number cards, should have a top and a bottom).
+Once the current command card has been acted upon, for all robots, if a robot is sitting on a CONVEYER BELT (i.e., a line of black cards starting with an Ace) it is moved one position along the belt (away from the Ace).

 If the robot is already on the last belt position, it is moved onto the next location along from the belt (according to the same rules as a standard MOVE, in the case that location is already occupied).